The Belle Game: Fear/Nothing (2015-2018)

-In January 2018, they released the additional single "Only One"; in June, the additional singles, "Follow".
-At this point, they were back to being a trio--Nanji, Lo and Jones.
+In January 2018, they released the additional single "Only One"; and in June 2018, their single "Follow".
 In the spring of 2018, Belle Game went on tour with Broken Social Scene.
-In October 2018, the band supported ex-Smiths guitarist Johnny Marr on the US leg of his tour in support of his third studio album, Call the Comet.
+However, in October 2018, the band supported ex-Smiths guitarist Johnny Marr on the US leg of his tour in support of his third studio album, Call the Comet notably without Andrew on drums.

-In 2019, director Kevan Funk won the Prism Prize for Canadian Music Video of the Year for Belle Game's video Low.
+Months later, Belle Game posted a cryptic instagram post seemingly declaring the end of the band in February 2019, and in May, director Kevan Funk won the Prism Prize for Canadian Music Video of the Year for Belle Game's video Low.

 By 2020, the band's website and Facebook page had been taken down.
-There was no accompanying announcement of their break-up.
+The band announced their official dissolution on Instagram in 2020.